Problems People have with

 Our language fails us in two other ways as well: First, our language is based upon time.
 We speak of the past, present and future.
 But from Gods revelation of Himself in Scripture, we know God is not limited by time as we are.
 Thus, when we speak of Him using human language, we are forced to place misleading limitations upon His being.
 This often causes real problems for us in discussing His triune nature, for we slip into the all-too-human mode of thinking as time-limited creatures.

-The second way in which our language fails us has to do with what we’ll call "excess baggage."
+The second way in which our language fails us has to do with what well call "excess baggage."
 Words often carry with them "baggage" that has become attached to the meaning of a word.
-The way we use the word may cause us to conjure up particular mental images every time we hear it.
+The way we use the word may cause us to recall particular mental images every time we hear it.
 The most glaring example of this is the word "person".
 This word is often used when discussing the Triunity.
 When we use the word "person," we attach to it all sorts of "baggage" that comes from our own personal experiences.
 We think of a physical body, an individual, separate from everyone else.
 We think of a spatial location, physical attributes like height, weight, age all sorts of things associated with our common use of the word "person."

 (*As a matter of fact, some people when hearing for the first time that God is called "Father," may have an immediately negative view brought forth in their minds, because their own father was abusive towards them!
 They may need to first see the love of some godly man for his children in order to accept what is written in Scripture of God being like a father.)

 Download as PDF file.